Article

 Understanding Medicare and Open Enrollment

-• Switch from original Medicare (Part A & B, and potentially Part D) to a Medicare Advantage plan (Part C)
+• Join, drop, or switch from Original Medicare (Part A & B, and potentially Part D) to a Medicare Advantage plan (Part C)

-• Switch from a Medicare Advantage plan to original Medicare (plus a Medicare Part D plan)
+• Switch from a Medicare Advantage plan to Original Medicare or from Original Medicare to a Medicare Advantage Plan (plus a Medicare Part D plan)

 • Switch between Medicare Advantage plans